 Best Practices:

-Develop a communication component to support implementation of Goal 1 and Goal 2.
+Develop a communication component to support implementation of Consideration 1 and Consideration 2.

 Sustain communications to support ongoing needs for laboratory interoperability.

 Consideration 6: Alignment of Stakeholders

 Align government agencies and private-sector partners on a single way forward.
 Federal agencies are critical to the transformation needed to bring about laboratory data interoperability.
 An ongoing effort among federal agencies to ensure laboratory interoperability and develop interoperability in other areas is offered.